 1 October 2016 – December 2018

-The project will use data from three birth cohort studies spanning the past five decades: the 1958 National Child Development Study (NCDS), the 1970 British Cohort Study (BCS70) and the Millennium Cohort Study (MCS).
-It will use a mixture of modelling to estimate whether there is a causal relationship between parental employment and childhood obesity, and to quantify its magnitude.
+The project used data from three birth cohort studies spanning the past five decades: the 1958 National Child Development Study (NCDS), the 1970 British Cohort Study (BCS70) and the Millennium Cohort Study (MCS).
+It used a mixture of modelling to estimate whether there is a causal relationship between parental employment and childhood obesity, and to quantify its magnitude.

 There are several potential policy implications of this research.
 One is that programmes to tackle the growing incidence of childhood overweight, such as access to healthier foods and physical exercise, could be better tailored to meet the demands of working parents.
 A second is that preschool childcare settings, which are used by a growing number of families for extended periods each day, may be an increasingly important target for promoting early healthy behaviours.